awesomemotive/wp101plugin/readme.txt

 == Changelog ==

 = 3.0 =
-* Tested for WordPress 4.0.
-* Added plugin icons for WordPress 4.0.
+* We’ve added videos for the WordPress SEO Plugin by Yoast, provided that plugin is installed.
-* Added filters for developers.
+* Added new filters for developers.
 You can now filter the topics and videos returned on wp101_get_help_topics and wp101_get_custom_help_topics.
-* Added videos for the WordPress SEO Plugin by Yoast, provided that plugin is installed.
 * Increased the default size of the video player, plus added responsive support for all your devices!
 * Minor coding standards cleanup.